-- Letting their landlords know when a maintenance issue arises.
+- Providing notice to their landlords when a maintenance issue arises.

-- Notifying their landlords when looking to move out.
+- Providing notice to their landlords when looking to move out.

-- Ensuring the property is well taken care of.
+- Ensuring the unit is well taken care of.

 Landlords in Missouri have a right to:

-- Get notified by a tenant who is looking to move out.
+- Receive notice from a renter who is looking to move out.

-- Be notified when a tenant is looking to make any alterations to the property.
+- Be given notice when a renter is looking to make any alterations to the property.

-- Receive rental payments when they are due.
+- Receive rent payments when they are due.

-- Be notified when a tenant is looking to leave town for an extended period of time.
+- Be given notice when a tenant is looking to leave town for an extended period of time.

 As for responsibilities, landlords are responsible for:

-- Following the state's eviction laws when trying to evict their tenant.
+- Following Missouri state's eviction laws when trying to evict their tenant.

 - Abiding by all terms of the rental or lease agreement.

-- Providing their tenant with a written notice when looking to change a term or terms of the lease or rental agreement.
+- Providing their tenants with written notice when looking to change a term or terms of the lease or rent agreement.

-- Giving their tenants a notice when they wish to access the property to inspect it, make requested or required repairs, or show it to prospective buyers, lenders or prospective tenants.
+- Giving their Missouri tenants written notice when they wish to access the unit to inspect it, make requested or required repairs, or show it to prospective buyers, lenders or prospective tenants.

 - Making both emergency and non-emergency repairs as promptly as possible.